Healthcare Insights

 The biggest difference between skilled nursing facilities and assisted living facilities is that SNFs provide medical care while assisted living facilities provide more personal care in a home-like, social setting.
 Residents in an assisted living facility may only need moderate amounts of clinical care whereas those in skilled nursing require 24/7 care or rehabilitation services.

-Skilled nursing facilities and nursing homes differ in that a nursing home tends to be more of a permanent residence for people who need long-term 24/7 care.
+Skilled nursing facilities and nursing homes differ in that a nursing home tends to serve as a permanent residence for people who need long-term 24/7 care.
 SNFs are temporary residences for patients undergoing necessary rehabilitation or skilled nursing care, typically after a hospital stay, with a limited timeframe for care.

 Learn more